Sam Huff Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.83 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.82).

-- Athletics pitchers combine to surrender the fifth-most home runs in baseball (154 total, 1.4 per game).
+- Athletics pitchers combine to allow the fifth-most home runs in baseball (154 total, 1.4 per game).

-- The left-hander's last time out came on Wednesday against the Los Angeles Dodgers, when he threw 3 2/3 innings, surrendering four earned runs while giving up just one hit.
+- In his last time out on Friday, the left-hander tossed five innings against the Los Angeles Dodgers, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.